惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Is this your first time doing menswear?

 Yes, I really enjoy it, I have to say.
-And I think I probably feel more comfortable doing it now than I may have done if I had ever come up before.
+I probably feel more comfortable doing it now than I would have if I had come up earlier.

 Image may contain Elsie de Wolfe Clothing Dress Person Formal Wear Fashion Gown Wedding Wedding Gown and Adult